Double bubble plumbings and two-curve flops: Autoequivalences

-\begin{proof} The centre $\uprho$ of the braid group is given by the product of the twists in the two core components and a (fat) spherical twist in the surgery.
-Working with not necessarily compactly supported representatives coming from parallel transport, this is represented by the `boundary twist' in $\PBr_3 \simeq \uppi_0\,\Diff(D^2; \{p,q,r\})$.
+\begin{proof} Working with not necessarily compactly supported representatives coming from parallel transport, the central element of the braid group is represented by the `boundary twist' in $\PBr_3 \simeq \uppi_0\,\Diff(D^2; \{p,q,r\})$.
 Thus $\uprho$ is geometrically a lift to the total space of the Morse-Bott-Lefschetz fibration $W_k$ of the Dehn twist near infinity in the base; undoing that Dehn twist by an isotopy which rotates infinity clockwise shows that $\uprho$ is trivial in $\uppi_0\,\Symp(W_k)$.
-Then \eqref{eqn:trivial_then_shift} shows that it acts on the wrapped category by a shift.
-The fact that the shift is non-trivial can then be checked on any object, and $\uprho$ shifts the core spheres by $[2]$. \end{proof}
+Then \eqref{eqn:trivial_then_shift} shows that it acts on the wrapped category by an even shift.
+The value of the shift can then be checked on any object.
+When $k=1$, we know the shift is $[-2]$ by Lemma \ref{Lem:yes_generates}.
+Away from $k=1$, we argue that the shift is still $[-2]$ as follows.

+Following the convention from \cite{Seidel:graded}, the Dehn twist in a Lagrangian sphere has a canonical lift to a graded symplectomorphism\footnote{Gradings in $(X,\omega)$ are determined by a choice of infinite cyclic cover of the Lagrangian Grassmannian bundle of $TX$ which is fibrewise universal, and the canonical graded lift is uniquely determined by acting trivially on the fibres of this cover near infinity in $X$.}; the same is true for a Lens space twist.
+We will continue to write $\uptau_L$ for this canonical graded lift.
+In both cases, the canonical lift shifts the object itself by $[-2]$, cf. \cite[Lemma 5.7]{Seidel:graded}.
+We have fixed gradings on the core spheres $Q_1$ and $Q_2$ so that

+are both concentrated in degrees $1$ and $2$.
+Furthermore, we know from the discussion around \eqref{eq:Lhandle} that the Lagrange surgeries $K=K_1$ (fibred over an arc in the upper half-plane in the Morse-Bott-Lefschetz model) and $K' = K_2$ (fibred over an arc in the lower half-plane) are canonically graded by their presentation as Bott surgeries, with phase functions which extend those on the $Q_i$.
+The analogue of \cite[Lemma 5.8]{Seidel:graded} in this context, with exactly the same proof, is then that there are isotopies

+as \emph{graded} Lagrangians.
+Note that our situation is more symmetric than the general case treated by Seidel in \emph{op. cit.} because of the grading symmetry in \eqref{eqn:symmetric_for_us}.